Manual Handling for Banquet and Conference Setup Crews in Ireland

 Recovery between shifts matters.
 Setup work can be daily, with demanding shifts following each other continuously.
 Bodies need rest to repair and adapt.
 Insufficient recovery leads to cumulative strain that eventually becomes acute injury.

-Footwear and Personal Equipment
+What Personal Equipment Helps?

 Appropriate footwear makes significant difference in setup work.
 Supportive shoes with good grip reduce fatigue and prevent slips.
 Steel toe caps protect against dropped items.
 Fashion-focused footwear that sacrifices function creates injury risk.